connext/monorepo/README.md

 ---

-### Cross-Chain Mint (unpermissioned)
+### Cross-Chain Mint (unauthenticated)

 We can also send arbitrary `calldata`, along with the `xcall`, to be executed on the destination domain.

 In this example, we're going to construct some `calldata` targeting an existing contract function to avoid having to deploy a new contract.
 We'll aim for the `mint` function of the [Test ERC20 Token (TEST) contract](https://rinkeby.etherscan.io/address/0xB7b1d3cC52E658922b2aF00c5729001ceA98142C#writeContract) to demonstrate this.

-> Minting usually requires permissioning but the Test Token has a public `mint` function (callable by anyone!) that we can leverage for this example.
-Hence, this is an "unpermissioned" `xcall` with calldata - nothing extra needs to be done on the destination side.
+> Minting usually requires verification of the data but the Test Token has a public `mint` function (callable by anyone!) that we can leverage for this example.
+Hence, this is an "unauthenticated" `xcall` with unverified calldata - nothing extra needs to be done on the destination side.

 #### 7. Encode the `calldata`